-As has been the case in previous years, the Physics Department will support a number of bursaries, awarded on a competitive basis, to support summer research projects in the department, for undergraduates.
+As has been the case in previous years, it is likely that the Physics Department will support a number of bursaries, awarded on a competitive basis, to support summer research projects in the department, for undergraduates.
 The projects are likely to be of interest to those students wishing to continue in physics research after their degree.
-They are supported at a rate of £170pw, for a possible period of up to eight weeks, during the summer vacation.
+They are supported at a rate of £170pw, for a possible period of up to 8 weeks, during the summer vacation.
 This scheme is aimed at students who are not in their final year.

-A list of projects suggested by members of staff for Summer 2016 is available.
+A list of projects suggested by members of staff for Summer 2017 are available on this page.
 Students interested in any of the projects should contact the member of staff concerned.
 Students are also free to approach members of staff with a view to jointly developing other projects.

 Projects to develop teaching in the Department are also eligible.